sampleit533/auto-redteam/README.md

 ## Scope

-This repository is intentionally limited to a university coursework scope.

 - Implemented end-to-end scenarios: `T1` and `T2`
 - Evaluation source of truth: simulation observables and expected mappings
 - Primary outputs: workflow artifacts, JSON results, HTML reports